 - Filtering: separating signal from noise, based on some criteria.

 - Validation: ensuring that information is reliable, current or supported by research.

 - Synthesis: describing patterns, trends or flows in large amounts of information.

 - Presentation: making information understandable through visualization or logical presentation.

 - Customization: describing information in context.

-James Mangan identified several skills for acquiring knowledge.
+James Mangan (a very interesting character) identified several skills for acquiring knowledge.

 - Practice: This is absolutely critical.
 It is primarily through experience – perfomance – reflection that we learn.

 - Get it from yourself: Sometimes it’s better to work things out for yourself than get a quick answer from someone else.

 - Walk around it: Looking at something from a different perspective, especially away from the mainstream, can give new insights.